-The debtor is authorized to use property of the estate pursuant to 11 U.S.C. § 363 and § 1303, subject to notice requirements under FRBP 2002(a)(2) if the use is other than in the ordinary course of business.
-Depending on the proposed use of the property of the estate, the debtor may be subject to these notice requirements.
-To the degree a situation might be argued to fall "outside the ordinary course of business," the Court has delineated the following instances where it will consider approval of the debtor's use, sale or lease of property of the estate on an expedited basis upon the filing of a motion and proposed order which also provides service on the trustee, if all affected lienholders are to be paid in full, relying on these guidelines as the method of giving notice under FRBP 2002(a)(2).
-However, the Court may require further notice and/or a hearing in its discretion:
+The debtor is authorized to use property of the estate pursuant to 11 U.S.C. § 363 and § 1303, subject only to the notice requirements under FRBP 2002(a)(2), which addresses use other than in the ordinary course of business.
+In this Court's experience, the use of insurance proceeds to offset loss, the replacement of automobiles and the changing of housing occur frequently for debtors over the course of a 5-year plan and should be considered to be in the ordinary course.
+In addition, in light of the unprecedented increase in value of property caused by limited supply and other consequences of the Covid-19 pandemic since March 2020, debtors in increasing numbers have voluntarily decided to sell estate property to make advance plan payments, obtain replacement housing or automobiles, purchase other essential property or realize their state law exemptions.
+Therefore, on an interim basis, this Court has delineated the following instances where it will consider approval of the debtor's use, sale or lease of property of the estate and proceeds on an expedited basis upon the filing of a motion and proposed order which also provides service on the trustee in the following circumstances:19

 - i.
-The debtor may collect and use hazard or liability insurance proceeds after payment of any lien, without notice and Court order, except in the instance that the debtor seeks to substitute collateral.
-If the debtor is not substituting collateral and desires an order, he or she may file a motion and submit a proposed order, which provides service on the trustee.
+According to SC LBR 3015-8, the debtor may collect and use hazard or liability insurance proceeds after payment of any lien, without notice and Court order, except in the instance that the debtor seeks to substitute collateral.
+If the debtor is not substituting collateral and desires an order, he or she may file an application, using Judge Waites' Form Application for Use, Sale or Lease of Property of the Estate Post Confirmation, and submit a proposed order, which provides service on the trustee.
 To the extent the debtor seeks to substitute collateral by transferring any lien to new collateral, notice and a hearing is required as provided in SC LBR 9013-4.
 The debtor should use Judge Waites' Form Order Granting Motion to Substitute Collateral or Use Insurance Proceeds. - ii.
-In the instance of a wreck of a vehicle, the debtor may collect and use insurance proceeds derived therefrom to pay off any lienholder, sell, transfer or surrender title to the damaged vehicle to the lienholder, and incur debt or credit to purchase a replacement vehicle if necessary to plan performance by the filing of a motion with a proposed order, which also provides service on the trustee and the affected lienholder.
+In the instance of a wreck of a vehicle, the debtor may collect and use insurance proceeds derived therefrom to pay off all lienholders, sell, transfer or surrender title to the damaged vehicle to the lienholder, and incur debt or credit to purchase a replacement vehicle if necessary to plan performance by the filing of an application, using Judge Waites' Form Application for Use, Sale or Lease of Property of the Estate Post Confirmation, with a proposed order, which also provides service on the trustee and the affected lienholder.

-iii.
-Proceeds from the sale of property of the estate, including real or personal property, may be used, after payment in full of all lienholders and costs of sale, to purchase replacement property which has a lower cost or monthly payment upon the filing by the debtor of Judge Waites' Form Notice and Application for Sale of Property (Exhibit A) and Form Order Authorizing Sale (Exhibit B), which also provides service on the trustee.
-In the instance where the proceeds are to be used to pay debts provided for in the plan, including those paid by the trustee, the trustee must be timely notified to prevent duplicative payments through the plan and avoid overpayment.
-The debtor's acquisition of assets valued at more than \$25,000 should be reported to the trustee.
+Proceeds from the sale of property of the estate, including real or personal property, after payment in full of all lienholders and costs of sale, may be claimed as exempt, used to make voluntary prepayment of plan payments, or used to purchase replacement property or pay customary living expenses upon the filing by the debtor of Judge Waites' Form Application for Use, Sale or Lease of Property of the Estate and Form Order Authorizing Use, Sale or Lease of Property of the Estate, which is also served on the trustee.
+Surplus proceeds beyond payment of all lienholders and costs of sale and any applicable exemption may be used by the debtor as specified in any approving order.
+The trustee shall be provided 10 days from service to consent, object or request further notice and a hearing on the request.
+In the instance where the debtor uses proceeds to pay claims provided for in the plan, the trustee must be timely notified to prevent duplicative payments through the plan and avoid overpayment.